sejal-prog/Watermarking/README.md

 ## What's New

-- March 2025: New image models, including 256-bit model with strong robustness and imperceptibility.
+- March 2025: New image models, including 256-bit model with stronger robustness and imperceptibility.
 Updates to the codebase for better performance and usability.
 - December 2024: Initial release of Video Seal, including 96-bit model, baselines and video inference and training code.